dasvik/project-connect/README.md

 But I got an early crude form of the algorightm that breaks the limit/barrier of 100-150mts of communication distance that these mobiles present.
 Lets call it V1.
 Very soon you would see V1 in action in our app.

-Right now we are working on V2 of this algorightm.
+Right now I am working on V2 of this algorightm.
 I believe V5 or V6 would be a marvel that I would be proud of.

-What is in this algorightm?
+What is in this algo?
 ====
 It has 4 main parts
 * Encrypt messages (messages can be of any format)